Harfenlabor/harfenlabor.com/exampleSite/content/aboutpage.md

 ***

 #### **Support**

 Harfenlabor’s digital edition enjoys the generous support of the Senatsverwaltung für Kultur und Europa (Berlin), the Istituto Storico Austriaco a Roma and Studio Armin Linke (Berlin).

-The [Barberini Harp Project](https://www.harfenlabor.com/projects/barberini/) has enjoyed generous support from, in particular, the Istituto Storico Austriaco a Roma, as well as the Museo Nazionale degli Strumenti Musicali (Roma), the Thünen-Institut (Hamburg), and the Kunsthistorisches Institut in Florenz – Max-Planck-Institut.
+The [Barberini Harp Project](https://www.harfenlabor.com/projects/barberini/) has enjoyed generous support from, in particular, the Istituto Storico Austriaco a Roma, with special thanks to Dr. Andreas Gottsman, director; as well as the Museo Nazionale degli Strumenti Musicali (Roma), with special thanks to the former director, Dr. Sandra Suatoni, as well as to Arch.
+Sonia Martone, the current director; to the Thünen-Institut (Hamburg), and the Kunsthistorisches Institut in Florenz – Max-Planck-Institut.

 [Podcast: Between the Strings](https://www.harfenlabor.com/projects/podcast/) has been made possible through generous support of the Gesellschaft zur Verwertung von Leistungsschutzrechten, Berlin, through its programme Neustart Kultur.